xbeat/Machine-Learning/README.md

 Introduction to SelfGoal in Machine Learning

 SelfGoal is a novel approach in machine learning that focuses on self-supervised learning and goal-oriented behavior.
 It aims to create models that can autonomously set and pursue their own goals, leading to more adaptable and efficient AI systems.
 This paradigm shift allows for more flexible and context-aware learning, potentially revolutionizing how we approach artificial intelligence.

+## Understanding Backpropagation in Neural Networks

+What is Backpropagation?

+Backpropagation is a fundamental algorithm in neural networks that calculates gradients of the loss function with respect to network weights.
+It's the key mechanism allowing neural networks to learn from errors and improve their performance over time.

 ## Vector Databases and Qd-trees for Building RAG Systems